 Why are there so many fertility myths about IVF and the various treatments that clinics provide?
-I think it’s because we live in an age of misinformation but it’s also because gossip seems much juicier than facts, it also spreads faster on the Internet.
+I think it’s because we live in an age of misinformation but it’s also because gossip seems much juicier than facts.
+It also spreads faster on the Internet.
+Here, in the beautiful Caribbean there are a mass of fertility myths telling you how to get pregnant and old wives tales on how to conceive.

-In this article, I want to kick 14 fertility myths to the curb but before I do that I want to share a story, and take you for a ride around an island I now call my home.
+In this article, I want to kick 14 fertility myths to the curb.
+But before I do that, I want to share a story, and take you for a ride around a beautiful Caribbean island I now call my home.

 The first car broke down on me in London.
 I was an exhausted eight-month pregnant doctor driving home from a busy night shift on the labour ward.
 My car’s fan belt broke.
 My car ground to a halt on a busy roundabout in London, leaving me stranded.
 Even though I was obviously pregnant and standing next to my car clearly in need of help, it was 10 minutes before a car would stop to help me!